-The Company for managing investment funds "Kristal Invest" a.d.
-Banja Luka acts in legal transactions with third parties on behalf of the Fund.
+The Company for managing investment funds "Kristal Invest" a.d., Banja Luka acts in legal transactions with third parties on behalf of the Fund.
 Furthermore, the Company has the right to manage the Fund's assets, in accordance with the Law and the Agreement on the Investment Fund.

-As of 31 December 2018, the Fund did not have any employees, because the Company performs all activities for the account and on behalf of the Fund.
+As of 31 December 2019, the Fund did not have any employees, because the Company performs all activities for the account and on behalf of the Fund.

 Nova Banka a.d.
-Banja Luka (the "Depository") performs the depository activities pursuant to the Depository Law, Rulebook and Contract.
+Banja Luka (the "Depository") peforms the depository activities pursuant to the Depository Law, Rulebook and Contract.

-The head office of the Fund is located at Milana Rakica 1, Banja Luka.
+The head office of the Fund is located at no. 1, Milana Rakica, Banja Luka.

-2. BASIS FOR PREPARATION OF FINANCIAL STATEMENTS AND ACCOUNTING CONVENTION
+2. BASIS OF PREPARATION OF FINANCIAL STATEMENTS AND ACCOUNTING CONVENTION